90km: an epic race

 Race info

-Semi-autonomous ultra trail
+88km semi-autonomous ultra trail race

 Open to "Espoir" category and above